 Your eyes see by allowing light to enter through the cornea and lens, which is focused on the retina.
 The information is then communicated to the brain via the optic nerve.

 Most people with poor eyesight have eyes that are either too long or too short compared to the point of focus created by the cornea and lens.
-Eyes which are relatively long cause images to focus in front of the retina, making you short-sighted.
-Eyeballs that are relatively short mean that images focus behind the retina, making you long-sighted.
+Eyes, which are relatively long, cause images to focus in front of the retina, making you short-sighted.
+Relatively short eyeballs mean images focus behind the retina, making you long-sighted.

-For people with good vision, the natural lens of the eye can change shape to help them see objects at different distances.
+For people with good vision, the eye’s natural lens can change shape to help them see objects at different distances.
 However, if you have severe short or long sight, the flexibility of the lens is not enough to correct your vision.
 Fortunately, artificial lenses like the ICL can provide the eye with additional focusing power, enabling you to see without glasses.

-OCL Vision offer laser eye surgery to correct most prescriptions.
-However, as LASIK involves reshaping the cornea using a laser, it is not suitable for people who have very thin corneas.
+OCL Vision offers laser eye surgery to correct most prescriptions.
+However, as LASIK involves reshaping the cornea using a laser, it is not suitable for people with very thin corneas.

 ICL surgery may also be suitable for people who have dry eyes.
-Our experienced eye surgeons will examine your eyes thoroughly and will recommend the best procedure for you.
+Our experienced eye surgeons will examine your eyes thoroughly and recommend the best procedure.

 The procedure usually takes approximately 10 – 20 minutes and is performed under local anaesthetic with sedation as a daycase.